Guide to Outsource Order Fulfillment for Your Business - a2b

 Insurance and Liability Protection

-3PLs often offer insurance options to cover loss or damage during storage and shipping.
+3PLs often offer insurance options to cover loss or damage during storage and shipping costs.
 This is critical for direct response products, which may include high-value items like electronics or fragile goods like glassware.

 Regulatory Compliance